mertyilmaz5/resume-analyzer/README.md

 ### `server.js`

 The backend server is implemented in `server.js` using Express and Multer for handling file uploads.
-The server processes the uploaded CV using the OpenAI API and provides a response with analysis results.
+The server processes the uploaded CV using the OpenAI Assistants API and provides a response with analysis results.
 Key features include:

 - **File Upload Handling**: Uses Multer to handle file uploads and checks for supported file types.
-- **OpenAI API Integration**: Communicates with OpenAI's API to create vector stores, upload files, and analyze the CV.
+- **OpenAI Assistants API Integration**: Communicates with OpenAI's Assistants API to create vector stores, upload files, and analyze the CV.
 - **Asynchronous Operations**: Uses Axios to manage API requests and handle responses.

 ### Installation (Backend)